 As of the current writing, four anti-PD-L1 antibody clones are commonly used to evaluate tumor samples via IHC: SP142, SP263, 22C3 and 28–8.
 Although the individual PD-L1 antibody clones SP142, SP263, 22C3 and 28–8 are equally sensitive for PD-L1,122 the associated commercially available assays (ie, testing platforms, components, and methods) have different sensitivities for PD-L1.123–126 Characteristics of the four available antibodies and companion assays are summarized in table 5.

-Three PD-L1 assays have been designated as ‘companion diagnostics’ by the FDA, two of which are indicated for breast cancer: the VENTANA PD-L1 (SP142) assay and the PD-L1 IHC 22C3 pharmDx assay.
+Three PD-L1 assays have been designated as ‘companion diagnostics’ by the FDA, one of which is indicated for breast cancer: the VENTANA PD-L1 (SP142) assay and the PD-L1 IHC 22C3 pharmDx assay.
+The companion diagnostic indication for TNBC for the VENTANA PD-L1 (SP142) assay was withdrawn in 2021.
 The PD-L1 IHC 28–8 pharmDx assay127 is not approved for breast cancer.
 Both the PD-L1 IHC 22C3 pharmDx assay and the PD-L1 IHC 28–8 pharmDx assay are run on the Dako platform.
 The use of these assays is coupled to the FDA-approved use of specific anti-PD-(L)1 checkpoint inhibitors in respective clinical scenarios.117 118 127–129 In the US, the FDA-approval for use of ICIs in this setting requires determination of PD-L1 status with a companion diagnostic that is FDA-approved for use in breast cancer104.

 The scoring criteria to determine PD-L1 status in TNBC with the SP142 assay is the ‘IC score’,130 which is different from the TC score, tumor proportion score, and CPS utilized to assess PD-L1 status with the 22C3 and 28–8 assays.118 The IC score is the percentage tumor area occupied by PD-L1+ ICs, including lymphocytes, plasma cells, neutrophils, and macrophages.
-TNBC is considered ‘PD-L1 positive’ and the patient eligible to receive atezolizumab per the FDA-approved indication if the tumor shows PD-L1+ ICs occupying ≥1% of the tumor area.
+TNBC is considered ‘PD-L1 positive’ and the patient eligible to receive atezolizumab per the formerly FDA-approved indication if the tumor shows PD-L1+ ICs occupying ≥1% of the tumor area.
+The indication for atezolizumab for TNBC was withdrawn in 2021.
 By contrast, the scoring criteria to determine PD-L1 status in TNBC with the 22C3 assay is the CPS scoring system, which is the total number of PD-L1+ cells (including TCs, lymphocytes, and macrophages) divided by the total number of viable TCs, multiplied by 100.
 TNBC is considered ‘PD-L1 positive’ and the patient eligible to receive pembrolizumab per the FDA-approved indication if the tumor has CPS≥10.

 Of note, the label indications for both pembrolizumab and atezolizumab do not explicitly specify which companion diagnostic should be used to assay tumor samples for PD-L1; each merely states that expression should be ‘determined by an FDA-approved test’.
 However, the approvals do differ in eligibility criteria—atezolizumab is indicated for patients whose tumors express PD-L1 as defined by IC ≥1, whereas pembrolizumab is indicated for patients whose tumors express PD-L1 as defined by CPS≥10.
 Therefore, it is important to use the appropriate assay to measure PD-L1 expression when considering treatment with pembrolizumab (ie, 22C3) or atezolizumab (ie, SP142).
 This is particularly important as clinical concordance is suboptimal, as demonstrated by a retrospective assay comparison in IMpassion130.131 132